Read release here.

 Join Muhamed Saric, MD, PhD, FASE, Director of Echocardiography and Associate Professor of Medicine, NYU Langone Medical Center, on Monday, February 1 at 5:00 pm Eastern Time for an interactive, live webinar as he reviews the recently published: Guidelines for the Use of Echocardiography in the Evaluation of a Cardiac Source of Embolism.
 During this webinar, Dr. Saric, who was the chair for this guideline, will provide a comprehensive review of this document and explain the role of echocardiography in the clinical management of cardioembolic stroke and systemic embolism.

 To ensure your FREE registration for this event, please follow these three simple steps.

 - Log on to your ASE Member Portal with your ASE username (email) and password.

 - Select “ASEUniversity and CME Credits” on the left.

-- Once logged on to ASEUniversity, select “Live Webinars” on the left and “Register” found in the Live Webinar Event Summary.
+- Select “Live Webinars” on the left and “Register” found in the Live Webinar Event Summary.

 Don’t miss this opportunity for your work to be among the exceptional research recognized at the 27th Annual ASE Scientific Sessions in Seattle.
 The Arthur E. Weyman Young Investigator’s Award Competition, supported by the National Board of Echocardiography, will showcase the best research from young investigators under the age of 40.
 The Sonographer Investigator’s Award Competition will honor sonographer (non-physician) investigators who served as the primary investigator on their project.
 New this year, a special group of researchers will be selected as the Top 25, and you will see their lead investigators at various events throughout the meeting program

 Why present your work at ASE?
 Just ask one of last year’s investigators: “I was able to network with leaders in the field and begin relationships that will lead to ongoing research and professional collaboration.”